norahtorious/spokinanthology/README.md

 # spokinanthology

-this project is funded by the Kelly Writers House Universe in Verse Prize
+This project is funded by the Kelly Writers House Universe in Verse Prize.
+Spokin seeks to pair spoken word poetry with a physical visual representation.